Club History

 The Clubhouse

-The first clubhouse was a simple reed hut and was first located on Lotus island in 1934 and was opened by Major Hemstead.
-It was purposely situated at the top of the hill over-looking crater lake.
+The first clubhouse was a simple reed hut and was first located on Lotus island in 1934 and was opened by Major Hemsted.
+It was purposely situated at the top of the hill over-looking Crater Lake.
 The opening day was well attended, including journalists (article below) and there was also racing - nine boats took to the water with Blue Bird sailed by Mr Gillet taking honours on handicap from Mr Dyer's Osprey in second.
 Over the next few years various additions to the Clubhouse were made and then in 1970 the main Clubhouse was extended to the size that it is today.

 |